VictorLoucii/Small-Projects/README.md

 # Small-Projects
-Learning and Implementing what I have learnt1
+Learning and Implementing what I have learnt